Astros vs. Angels Player Props Betting Odds

 Valdez Stats

-- The Astros will hand the ball to Framber Valdez (5-4) for his 12th start of the season.
+- Framber Valdez (5-4) will take to the mound for the Astros and make his 12th start of the season.

 - Valdez will look to finish five or more innings for the third start in a row.